 On Her Honor: Combating Gender Inequality in South Asian Culture

-She will be narrating the issue of gender inequality in South Asian culture, exploring societal pressure on women, violence, and rape culture.
-Contrasted to the prevalence of this issue, it’s still considered a taboo topic; her talk sheds light to inequality and presents a call to action for my audience to take a stand.
+In her talk, she will be narrating the issue of gender inequality in South Asian culture, exploring societal pressure on women, violence, and rape culture.
+The goal of her talk is to educate and call our generation to take action against patterns of injustice.

 Day 3 (January 31st)